ibexa/documentation-user/docs/organizing_the_site.md

 To each of these Roles you need to assign proper Policies, giving them the right to perform certain actions.

 The Editor-in-Chief Role would have the most Policies (although you may want to reserve some more advanced permissions only for system administrators).
-Regular Editors need Policies allowing them to create, modify and delete Content.
+Regular Editors need Policies allowing them to create, modify and delete content.
-Contributors can be given Policies permitting them to only create Content.
+Contributors can be given Policies permitting them to only create content.

-If you want to prohibit Editors from accessing Content in newspaper sections other than their own, you can add limitations to their Policies.
+If you want to prohibit Editors from accessing content in newspaper sections other than their own, you can add limitations to their Policies.
 This means that instead of one Editor you need to have separate Roles for each editor profile:
 Local Editor, Sports Editor etc. All of these Roles will have the same Policies, but to each Policy you need to assign a limitation which would mean that the permission covers only one Section